Upper Murray Football Netball League: Grand Finals

+Between 1893 and 1905, the football team who finished on top of the ladder after the allocated home and away matches were completed, were declared as the premiers.

+In the last round of the 1907 UMFA matches, Corryong FC refused to play with Mr. Doney as the umpire, while Cudgewa FC were prepared to play as Mr. Doney as the umpire.
+The UMFA cancelled the last round of matches and arranged a grand final match between Corryong and Cudgewa, with an Albury umpire.
+Cudgewa refused to take part in this match.
+The match was abandoned.

 KEY: [?] = Details are still unclear or are missing.

+Reserves Grand Finals

 Season Structure

-Currently, the Upper Murray Football Netball League season runs from late April until early August, with matches traditionally played on Saturday's.
-There are fifteen home and away rounds where every club plays each other three times over the course of a season.
-There are three fixtures per round, with each fixture hosting three football games and six netball games across the day at the one venue.
-A total of 27 matches take place across the Upper Murray region each round.
+Currently, the Upper Murray Football Netball League season runs from late April until late August, with matches traditionally played on Saturdays.
+There are 12 home and away rounds with each club playing each other four times.
+There are two fixtures per round, with each fixture hosting three football games and six netball games across the day at the one venue.
+A total of 18 matches take place across the Upper Murray region each round.

-There are no fixtured byes each round, but there are two league bye weekends.
-The first is normally in the second weekend of June to coincide with the Queen's Birthday Public Holiday across Victoria, the second is normally in the second weekend of July to coincide with the Winter School Holiday across Victoria.
+There are no fixtured byes each round, but there are three bye weekends fixtured by the league - after rounds 3, 6 and 9.

 While there is no official pre-season competition, the league's clubs are free to organise their own practice matches against any opponent either at home or away.

 Current competitions

-Since 2016 a number of the grades in the Australian rules football competition have discontinued, the last under 16's season was held in 2017 and the last reserves season was held in 2019.
+Since 2016 a number of the grades in the Australian rules football competition have discontinued, the last under 16's season was held in 2017.
 Additionally the under 13's competition became the under 14's, while in 2019 it was only competed by four clubs (Bullioh, Corryong, Cudgewa & Tumbarumba).
 There was also talk of scrapping the netball competition's d-grade in 2019, however the clubs voted in favour of retaining it for the 2020 season.